aswarthm/raspberrypi-skill-lab/readme.md

 1. **Open VNC Viewer:** Launch the VNC Viewer application on your computer.

 2. **Enter Raspberry Pi's IP Address:** In the top bar, enter the IP address of your Raspberry Pi.
-If you're unsure of the IP, you can find it using your router's admin interface or a network scanning tool like [Fing](https://www.fing.com/fing-desktop/).
+If you're unsure of the IP, you can find it on your phone's hotspot settings screen or use a network scanning tool like [Fing](https://www.fing.com/fing-desktop/).

    - The format should be `raspberrypi.local` or the IP address directly, such as `192.168.1.X`.